ramitsurana/awesome-kubernetes/README.md

 * [awesome-kubectl-plugins](https://github.com/ishantanu/awesome-kubectl-plugins) - Curated list of kubectl plugins.
 * [click](https://github.com/databricks/click) - A CLI focused REPL for quickly interacting with Kubernetes objects.
 * [Ksql](https://github.com/brendandburns/ksql)
+* [kubesql](https://github.com/xuxinkun/kubesql) - A tool based on presto using sql to query the resources of kubernetes, such as pods, nodes and so on.
 * [kube-prompt](https://github.com/c-bata/kube-prompt) - Interactive kubernetes client built using go-prompt.
 * [kube-ps1](https://github.com/jonmosco/kube-ps1) - Kubernetes prompt helper for bash and zsh.
 * [Kube-shell](https://github.com/cloudnativelabs/kube-shell) - Integrated shell for working with the Kubernetes CLI